Germany's Magical Moselle by Bike & Boat

 You will cycle via Pfalzel to charming Trier, one of the oldest cities of Germany.
 Its Roman roots are still visible in impressive buildings such as the Porta Nigra, the Konstantin Basilica and the Amphitheatre.

-Cruise or cycle between Trier and Saarburg, also known as “little Venice”.
+Cruise or cycle between Trier, via Wasserbilling in Luxemburg, and Saarburg, also known as “little Venice”.
 In the town centre you will see a waterfall 20 meters deep.
-Optional cycle tour from Saarburg to Mettlach and the Villeroy & Boch factory.
-Return to Saarburg for overnight.
+Saarburg overnight.

 Day 8 Saturday Saarburg: